Historical Football Kits

 Background

 In 1890, Wrexham joined the Football Combination with a team that featured two players with only one arm each.
 Rising costs led to a decision to play in the Welsh League for two seasons 1894-96 but despite winning the championship in both seasons, support dwindled so the club rejoined the Combination, winning the title four times.
-Having played in a variety of blue kits, the club settled on green shirts in 1903.
+Having played in a variety of blue kits, the club settled on green shirts in 1904.
 In 1905 Wrexham joined the Birmingham & District League where they remained until the formation of Division Three (North) in 1921, which they were invited to join.
-Immediately after the Great War, the team turned out in red shirts but on joining the League, Wrexham adopted blue shirts with a distinctive broad white band.
-The North Wales fans had little to cheer about and the club's best performance came in 1933 when they finished as runners-up.
+On joining the League, Wrexham adopted red shirts and white knickers.

-Hard times followed in the 1980s when successive relegations saw the club drop back to the Fourth Division in 1983.
 In 1991 Wrexham finished bottom and would have been relegated had the League not been restructured.
 A year later the Welsh club achieved their greatest giant-killing act knocking champions Arsenal out of the FA Cup and in 1993 they were promoted to the new Barclays Division Two (previously Division Three).
 In 2004-05, Wrexham became the first League club to suffer an automatic ten-point penalty after they went into administration.
 With relegation to League Two (formerly the Fourth Division) inevitable, the survival of this proud old club, twenty-three times winners of the Welsh Cup, remained in doubt until agreement was reached between the administrators and local car dealer, Neville Dickens in April 2006.

 Sources